project-gemmi/gemmi/docs/mol.rst

 .. rubric:: Alternative conformations

-The hierarchy above is oversimplified if we consider that models can have alternative locations for subsets of atoms and even microheterogeneities (point mutations -- alternative residues).
+The hierarchy above is oversimplified if we consider that models can include alternative atom locations and microheterogeneities (point mutations -- alternative residues).

 What are reasonable ways of presenting alternative conformations?
 We can: